freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Currently FreeBSD can only be built on a FreeBSD host.
 However, most free CI tools only allow building on Linux or macOS and therefore can not be used for building the FreeBSD base system.
-Furthermore, it is sometimes useful to cross-build FreeBSD for a remote machine or an emulator even if the build machine is not running FreeBSD.
+It is sometimes useful to cross-build FreeBSD for a remote machine or an emulator even if the build machine is not running FreeBSD.
 The goal of this project is to allow building FreeBSD on both Linux and macOS hosts